akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

 For Java there is a special helper object with Java-friendly methods::

-  import scala.concurrent.stm.japi.Stm;
+  import scala.concurrent.stm.japi.STM;

 These methods can also be statically imported::

-  import static scala.concurrent.stm.japi.Stm.*;
+  import static scala.concurrent.stm.japi.STM.*;

 Other imports that are needed are in the stm package, particularly ``Ref``::